It’s been six months. Our sense of time is still broken.

 “The running joke is, you know, we used to have Monday, Tuesday, Wednesday, Thursday, and now we just have Day, Day, Day, Day, Day,” said Dean Buonomano, a professor of behavioral neuroscience at the University of California at Los Angeles, in May.
 “We’ve sort of lost our mental landmarks or temporal boundaries for days.”

-When we’re in the midst of something tedious and rote, like quarantining, it feels like forever, Buonomano explained, because “Our memory focuses on, to a large extent, novel events.
+When we’re in the midst of something tedious and rote, like quarantining, it feels like forever, Buonomano explained, because “our memory focuses on, to a large extent, novel events.
 If you’re not doing novel things, you’re less likely to have those temporal mental landmarks.”

 Six months have brought us some temporal landmarks — the nationwide marches against police brutality following the deaths of George Floyd and Breonna Taylor come to mind — but it has also sent people into their own personal time zones, based on circumstances.